snohio/mealkit/docs/provisioning.md

 * `git clone https://ghp_YoUrPAtTokenGoesHere@github.com/snohio/mealkit.git`
 * Create a hosts file with all of the nodes and their IP addresses on the Workstation
 * Move the old credentials file `mv ~/.chef/credentials ~/.chef/credentials.orig`
-* Put the credentials file that is in the `cp ~/mealkit/nothingtoseehere/credentials ~/.chefcat /credentials`
+* Put the credentials file that is in the `cp ~/mealkit/nothingtoseehere/credentials ~/.chef/credentials`
 * You actually need to merge those two together.
 Default should be the it_devops org.
 * Test with `export CHEF_PROFILE=default` `knife client list`

 ### Remove the nodes from the default it_devops org

 * Set the profile to default with `export CHEF_PROFILE=default`
-* Role through the list to do a `knife node delete node-linux-xx`.
+* Roll through the list to do a `knife node delete node-linux-xx`.
 * Also do a `knife client delete node-linux-xx`

 > You can run `bash ~/mealkit/nothingtoseehere/scripts/node-delete.sh` and it will remove all of the nodes.
 Make sure you have it_devops org in your credentials named [default]